 |Start Date:||Sept 2018|

-A Level Spanish will allow you to improve your speaking, writing and reading skills to an advanced level.
+A Level Spanish will allow you to improve your speaking, listening, writing and reading skills to an advanced level.
 You will also explore the society, culture and current affairs of Spain in order to gain a deeper appreciation of the language.

 What will I learn?